Updated March 2025

 Leica 28mm f/1.4 Summilux ASPH

-I hear this lens is a fantastic performer, but I will probably never own one since it retails for the astronomical price of $7,795.00.
-Buying a new Leica Q2 would cost less and add more flexibility to your camera bag.
-But if you must have a 28mm f/1.4 rangefinder lens, this is the lens for you.
+I hear this lens is a great performer, but I will probably never own one since it retails for the astronomical price of $7,995.
+It’s also larger than the similarly-performing Voigtlander 28/1.5 Nokton and limited to 0.7m focusing.

 Voigtlander Ultron 28mm f/2 (pre-ASPH)